Frequently Asked Questions

 -

 Safety is our number one priority for all riders and event staff.
-A full medical team will be available.
+A full professional medical team will be available.
+It is mandatory that all riders have comprehensive accident / injury insurance.

 -